dman-coders/dmans-utilities/media_library/README-about-image-wrangling.md

 A folder or subfolder full of downloaded images, some as webp.

-Extract the provenance data,
+Extract the provenance data.
-Stamp the files with index info so we can find the originals later Generate derivatives we can work with
+Stamp the files with index info so we can find the originals later.
+Generate derivatives we can work with.
-File the originals away somewhere safe
+File the originals away somewhere safe.

+Advanced usage includes a local database of tags, and process for managing them.

 ## `Process-clips`